dkapexhiu/wittr/README.md

 # Wittr

-This is a silly little demo app for an offline-first course.
+This is a little demo app for an offline-first course about Service Workers and IndexDB teached at Google Developer Challenge: Mobile Web.

 # Installing